squid-cache/squid-cache.github.io/SquidFaq/InstallingSquid.rst

 and need to run various statistics collections during peak hours.

-The authentication and group helpers barely use any CPU and does not benefit from dual-CPU configuration.
+The authentication and group helpers barely use any CPU and does not benefit much from dual-CPU configuration.

 == Is it okay to use separate drives for Squid? ==